incusdata/py1st/Introduction.md

 ## Interactive Conventions

 Interactive examples in a Python [REPL][w-repl] (Read-Eval-Print-Loop), will appear in a code block, with the prompt indicated by ‘`>>`’; while continuation line prompts will start with ‘`··`’.
-Output will shown either in a comment if there is space on the same line causing the output ‘`#▷…`’, or on the following line or lines.
+Output will be shown either in a comment if there is space on the same line causing the output ‘`#▷…`’, or on the following line or lines.

 :::{.cmdline prompt='>>'}
 ###### `python` — *Python REPL example*